 It was only half past seven but already the temperature was beginning to rise and all the standing water we saw on our journey to town meant it was going to be a stiflingly humid day.
 These were not marathon running conditions by any stretch of the imagination.

 After a brief stop to dump our bags and use the loos in the VIP changing room it was time for me to get to work.
-My job for the day was taking photos of the Spitfires, starting with a team photo in Guildhall square.
-The square was already crowded and there were so many Spitfires squinting into the bright sun it wasn’t an easy task.
+My job for the day was taking photos starting with an official pacer team photo in Guildhall Square.
+The square was already crowded and there were so many pacers squinting into the bright sun it wasn’t an easy task.
 Somehow I managed to fit them all in.
-Then it was time for the pacers team photo.
-There were less of them so it was slightly easier but taking team photos always feels a little like herding cats all the same.
+Taking team photos always feels a little like herding cats.
 There is always someone dashing into shot at the last moment, blinking, scratching, falling over, or turning around to chat to someone.
 I always take several shots in the hope of one good one.